danielakrmv/Databricks_Project/10275_Daniela_Karmova_Project/README.md

 The *Test Pipeline* can be triggered manually on a commit or a branch.
 If the Azure DevOps project is configured correctly, it will also be required to run successfully before a pull request (PR) can be merged.

 Usually, the test pipeline performs unit tests, code quality checks and dependency vulnerability scanning.
 For a more detailed description, see the component-specific READMEs.

-#### SonarQube

-The code quality reports are usually sent to SonarQube where they can be inspected.
-For more information, see [Automatic Code Analysis - SonarQube](https://confluence.schwarz/x/QZ0oBw).

-#### Dependency Scanner (Snyk)

-Dependency scanning and monitoring is performed on open source dependencies in build artifacts and containers.
-Reports are usually sent to Snyk where they can be inspected.
-For more information, see [Dependency Scanner - Snyk](https://confluence.schwarz/x/C7fnBg).

 ### Deployment Pipeline